theianjones/blog/content/zaiste-programming-doom-emacs-tutorial.md

 ## Emacs [[Magit]] with Forge for Issuing Pull Requests - Emacs Doomcasts 20

-- forge is installed in emacs doom
+- Forge is installed in emacs doom
 - `@` for forge
-- set up forge with `M x forge-pull`
+- Set up forge with `M x forge-pull`
   - the first time you will get a token from github
 - `@ c p` to create a pull request with forge
   - select the base branch
   - then select the target branch
   - then provide a short description
   - `CTRL c CTRL c` to finish the pull request
-- now there will be a `pull requests` tab
+- Now there will be a `pull requests` tab